 Looking at the title of today's reading you may think you read the wrong Scripture for today.
-What does the New Jerusalem, the eternal city in the new heaven and earth where God lives with His people forever ... what does this have to do with God's strict regulations concerning clean and unclean things, given to the people of Israel by Moses as they brought offerings to God at the tabernacle?
+What does the New Jerusalem, the eternal city in the new heaven and earth where God lives with His people forever ... what does this have to do with God's strict regulations concerning clean and unclean things?
+Why did God give such specific instructions to Moses and the people of Israel as they brought offerings to God at the tabernacle?

 In Revelation 21 the Apostle John receives a vision of the new heaven and the new earth.
 The city descends from heaven and John describes its beauty in verses 11-21.
 He then writes the following:

 "I did not see a temple in the city, because the Lord God Almighty and the Lamb are its temple.
 The city does not need the sun or the moon to shine on it, for the glory of God gives it light, and the Lamb is its lamp.
 The nations will walk by its light, and the kings of the earth will bring their splendor into it.
 On no day will its gates ever be shut, for there will be no night there.
 The glory and honor of the nations will be brought into it.
 Nothing impure will ever enter it, nor will anyone who does what is shameful or deceitful, but only those whose names are written in the Lamb's book of life" (Revelation 21:22-27).